francesmx/CV/README.md

 "She has played a **fundamental role in promoting and implementing Agile working practices** across our Central Development function.
 This has lead to **increased productivity, output and overall levels of satisfaction**."
 Tara Hamilton-Whitaker, Director of Programmes at Time Inc UK.

+**"Anyone who meets her and doesn't make her an instant offer is making one of the biggest mistakes possible for their company."**
+Andy Jeffries, CTO at Absolute DevOps.

 ## Things I believe in:
 * **purpose-driven organisations**, e.g. Zappos, Medium, Makers Academy, and **bringing your whole self to work**